 Several studies (Ali & Shakoor, 2020; Avetisyan & Hertel, 2021; Bugarčić, Skvarciany, & Stanišić, 2020; Çelebi, 2019; Gani, 2017; Song & Lee, 2022; Yu & Luu, 2020) have shown how important logistics performance and trade facilitation are in international trade.
 Studies on how trade facilitation and logistics performance affect the rapidly expanding trade flows between China and ASEAN are few.
 China is the biggest developing economy.
 Trade flows with ASEAN countries significantly influence China's economic growth.
 Studying the trade flows between China and ASEAN and identifying the key variables influencing these flows is therefore essential.
-The purpose of this study is to examine the effects of improved trade facilitation and logistics performance on the bilateral trade flows between China and Singapore-are selected in the study sample.
+The purpose of this study is to examine the effects of improved trade facilitation and logistics performance on the bilateral trade flows between China and ASEAN nations.
+Six ASEAN nations-Indonesia, the Philippines, Thailand, Vietnam, Malaysia, and Singapore-are selected in the study sample.
 The study time is from 2009 to 2019.
-The findings of this research can help policymakers in ASEAN countries to understand more about their trade flows.
+The findings of this research can help policymakers in ASEAN countries to understand more about their trade flows and prioritize improving their logistics performance and trade facilitation to enhance their bilateral trade flows.
 This research also provides valuable insights for other developing countries to promote their trade flows by improving their logistics performance and trade facilitation.